eea/volto-eea-design-system/website/docs/md_components/searchbox_components/usage_markdown.md

 ### Do's

-- **input fields should be visible.** It is not recommended to hide search inputs behind a button or Icon click.
-This leads to reduced visibility of the search element, and increased interaction cost in the form of an extra click.
 - **use placeholder text.** Placeholder text provides context as to what can be searched and describes the action of the input

 - **use a magnifying glass icon.** The magnifying glass is universally recognized as a symbol for search and one which users can easily identify